f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 IP Address Assignment & Routing via CLI
 ---------------------------------------

+You likely setup the IP addressing via the setup wizard, but if you need to alter the configuration via the CLI an example is below.
 Once logged in, you will configure the static IP addresses (unless DHCP is preferred).

 .. code-block:: bash